liampearson/au_covid_press_conferences/README.md

 For now, I have started the NSW data at 17/6/2021 as this was the first press conference of the Sydney/NSW outbreak.

 ## References:
-- @jdepoix who wrote the youtube_transcriber library.
-Such a good library and made this all possible: https://github.com/jdepoix/youtube-transcript-api
+- @jdepoix who's library I used in the code - such a good library and made this all possible: https://github.com/jdepoix/youtube-transcript-api

 ## Shameless Self-promo
 **Linkedin:** www.linkedin.com/in/LiamPearson